 - Steve Fossett lands in Leader, Saskatchewan, Canada becoming the first person to make a solo flight across the Pacific Ocean in a balloon.

 - Watergate scandal: Former United States Attorney General John N. Mitchell and former White House aides H. R. Haldeman and John Ehrlichman are sentenced to prison.

 - The last Israeli soldiers leave the west bank of the Suez Canal pursuant to a truce with Egypt.

 - Over the Sinai Desert, Israeli fighter aircraft shoot down Libyan Arab Airlines Flight 114 jet killing 108 people.

-- United States President Richard Nixon visits the People's Republic of China to normalize Sino-American relations.
+- United States President Richard Nixon visits China to normalize Sino-American relations.

 - The Soviet unmanned spaceship Luna 20 lands on the Moon.